 Additionally, the big offseason acquisition of John Tavares from the New York Islanders excited the Toronto fan base.
 Heading north to play for his hometown Maple Leafs, Tavares inked a deal with Toronto for $77 million that will keep him in the Maple Leafs sweater for seven years.
 Picking up this major asset instantly changed the makeup of this team and makes them even more dangerous going forward.

 The defense, led by Morgan Reilly and Jake Gardiner, play a tough game in front of goalie Frederick Anderson.
 His skills and solid consistency keep every game close for this young group.

-Optimism is running high in Toronto as the Maple Leafs look like a franchise that could be coming out of a rebuilding phase with a strong team in tow.
-Continuing to grow and work out the kinks in their game, Toronto could be at the beginning of a major resurgence.
-Signing Tyler Ennis in free agency is just another piece to this potential championship puzzle.
+Optimism is running high in Toronto as the Maple Leafs have moved beyond the rebuilding phase and now look like a team that is ready to compete for the NHL’s biggest prize.
+Continuing to grow and work out the kinks in their game, Toronto is poised to be a devastatingly tough opponent for years to come.
 This young team looks to emulate the great play of past stars including Mats Sundin, Tim Horton, Dave Keon, Darryl Sittler, Johnny Bower, Syl Appls, Wendel Clark, Frank Mahovlich, Borje Salming, and Curtis Joseph.
 Additional information pertaining to the Toronto Maple Leafs franchise can be obtained by clicking here.